cloudfoundry/docs-bosh/content/locking-compiled-releases.md

 A deployment with this release specified will always use the packages from this release compiled against `250.4` and will not update the packages when newer releases are uploaded.

+To create a compiled release, follow the instructions on the [compiled releases page](compiled-releases/)

 ## Why an array?